Current Jerusalem time:

 NOTE: For latitudes greater than 72° North and South, calculations are accurate to within 10 minutes.
 For latitudes less than ±72° accuracy is approximately one minute.

 Path of the Midnight Sun photographed by Björn Diërg over the course of 3 hours from the South Cape of the Norwegian island of Spitsbergen near 78° North latitude.
+(Note that a total solar eclipse will pass over Spitsbergen on March 20, 2015 C.E. .)

 In some places on earth the sun never sets below the horizon during certain times of the year.
 Midnight sun occurs in latitudes north and nearby to the south of the Arctic Circle, and south and nearby to the north of the Antarctic Circle where the sun remains visible at local midnight.
 If the weather is fair, the sun will be visible 24 hours a day in those places.
 At the northern most point in Finland, the sun does not set for 73 days during summer.
 In the case of midnight sun, a Hebrew Day begins when the sun reaches the lowest point on the horizon at sundown.
 The opposite phenomenon to midnight sun is polar night.
 The polar night occurs when the night lasts for more than 24 hours.
 This only occurs inside the polar circles.